LIVE • 20 FREE CALCULATORS

 What Is ROAS and How Do You Find Your Break-Even ROAS?

 ROAS stands for Return on Ad Spend.
 It's calculated as: ROAS = Revenue ÷ Ad Spend.
-If you spend ₹5,000 and generate ₹20,000, your ROAS is 4x.
-This number tells you how many rupees (or dollars) of revenue you get back for every rupee spent on ads.
+If you spend $5,000 and generate $20,000, your ROAS is 4x.
+This number tells you how many dollars (or local currency) of revenue you get back for every dollar spent on ads.

 But ROAS alone is a misleading metric.
 A 4x ROAS for one business might mean massive profit, while for another it means a loss.
 The number that actually matters is your break-even ROAS, the minimum ROAS where your revenue exactly covers your ad spend plus your cost of goods.